 - Ones that feel like they represent something intrinsic to the deepest part of your being.

 A lot of the power of mantras comes from the instilled sense of importance in them.
 If someone we perceive as important says something, we are more likely to receive it as profound.
 Cultivating the capacity to cut through this bullshit and see things for what they mean to you in this moment is incredibly useful and vital for waking up.

 Equally, making space for things that do resonate to deeply impact you is important.
 If you have come across something that resonates, take time to look thoroughly at it, to let it sink in and to appreciate the effect it has on you, rather than assuming you already know what it’s saying.

 It is this willingness to let a mantra into your experience and to reflect on how it makes you feel that will allow it to change you.

-Here are two mantras I have created that have been helpful for other people and seem to provide a doorway into arriving in our experience and being present with what matters.
+Here are two mantras I have created that have been helpful for other people and seem to provide a doorway to arriving into experience and being present with what matters.

-I have used them in a meditative setting, a group conversation setting and just as a phrase to drop in to remind people to be present.
+I have used them in a meditative setting, a group conversation setting and just as a phrase that I drop in to remind people to be present.

 “What feels important?”

 Focusing on what matters can allow us to be less involved in our inner script and to help us open up and see the bigger picture.